8onk/AutoMergePDF/README.md

 # AutoMergePDF

-A simple _Blender_ add-on that automatically creating PDF files from Rendered images
+A simple _Blender_ add-on that automatically creating PDF files from rendered images

 ## Installation